ahemyu/Semantic-Search/README.md

 python3 -m venv venv
 .\venv\Scripts\activate
 ```
-The install the required dependencies like so:
+Then install the required dependencies like so:

 ```bash
 pip install -r requirements.txt